Theoretical study of electronic structure of erbium and fermium: Conclusions

 \section{Conclusions}

-All odd energy levels of Fm within optical range ($E < 40000~{\rm cm}^{-1}$) which are connected to the ground state via the electric dipole transition are calculated with uncertainty of few hundred cm$^{-1}$.
+All odd energy levels of Fm within the optical range ($E < 40000~{\rm cm}^{-1}$) are calculated with an uncertainty of a few hundred cm$^{-1}$.
 The results are in good agreement with previous theoretical and experimental studies where the data are available.
 Twenty eight new levels are reported.
+Transition rates, hyperfine structure, static scalar polarizabilities, ionization potentials, and isotope shifts are also calculated.
+Transition rates might be useful for planning further experimental studies.
+Calculation of the hfs indicates the need to re-visit the interpretation of experimental data for Fm.
+Isotope shift data can be used for extracting information on the nuclear deformation and change of the nuclear RMS radius from the IS measurements.
+They can also be used in the search for metastable Fm isotopes with spherically-symmetric nuclei.

-The transition rates are also calculated.
-These transition rates might be useful for planing further experimental study. \acknowledgements The authors are grateful to Hartmut Backe for stimulating discussions.
+\acknowledgements The authors are grateful to Hartmut Backe for stimulating discussions.
 This work was supported by the Australian Research Council.
 JGL acknowleged the financial support from the National Natural Science Foundation of China (Grant No. 11874090).
 VAD would like to express special thanks to the Institute of Applied Physics and Computational Mathematics in Beijing for its hospitality and support.
 This research includes computations using the computational cluster Katana supported by Research Technology Services at UNSW Sydney.